Blog

 Solo 401(k): Max Flexibility for Solopreneurs

-A Solo 401(k) is tailor-made for self-employed individuals with no full-time employees:
+The Solo 401(k) is tailor-made for self-employed individuals with no employees.
+It allows you to contribute as both employer and employee.

 Checkbook IRA: Hands-On Control for Savvy Investors

-A Checkbook IRA is a self-directed retirement account that gives you direct control over your investments through an LLC.
+A Checkbook IRA is an investment within a Retirement account that gives you direct control over your investments through an LLC or Trust.
 This allows:

 If you're looking to directly invest in things like real estate, gold, or private lending, this gives you the reins.